Sabaakhvn/Command_Line_GIS_Final_Project_Fall_2024/index.md

     <!-- Description -->
     <div class="description">
 This map provides a comprehensive spatial analysis of accessibility in Morris County by examining 15-minute walking buffers from transit stops and schools.
-The top-left panel shows areas within a 15-minute walk of transit stops (highlighted in red), while the top-right panel displays similar walking buffers from schools (marked in green).
+The top-left panel shows areas within a 15-minute walk of transit stops (highlighted in blue), while the top-right panel displays similar walking buffers from schools (marked in green).
 The bottom-left panel combines these buffers, visualizing areas with overlapping accessibility to both transit and schools.
 Finally, the bottom-right panel integrates all data layers into a complete analysis, clearly illustrating transit stops, schools, and their respective buffers to identify regions with strong accessibility coverage and gaps.
     </div>

     <h1>Top 10 Locations for Accessibility in Morris County</h1>